2 foreigners nabbed in Benguet home amid Pogo probe

 BI has remained mum on the owner of the Pinewoods home.
 But photos posted by media outfits that joined the raid identified the house as allegedly a property of a prominent personality in the country.
 The Inquirer could not independently verify that detail at press time.

-The property used to be frequented by “Chinese-looking” guests, who drew attention in the neighborhood because some of them rode motorcycles, according to a Pinewoods resident who spoke with a local lawyer on Sunday.
+The property used to be frequented by “Chinese-looking” guests, who drew attention in the neighborhood because some rode motorcycles, according to a Pinewoods resident who spoke with a local lawyer on Sunday.
 The lawyer asked not to be identified in the report.

 No to Pogo